IN A GROVE

 • Stephanie Fleischmann

 is an award-winning librettist and playwright whose texts serve as blueprints for intricate three-dimensional sonic and visual worlds.
-Her plays and music-theater works have been presented internationally and across the U.S. Opera libretti include Poppaea (music by Michael Hersch, for Wien Modern and Zeiträume Basel), Dido (with Melinda Wagner, for Dawn Upshaw and the Brentano Quartet), The Pigeon Keeper (music by David Hanlon, for Santa Fe Opera), and The Long Walk (music by Jeremy Howard Beck, for Opera Saratoga), as well as numerous operas in development.
-Her work has been commissioned, presented, or developed by Chicago Lyric, Houston Grand Opera, Utah Opera, Pittsburgh Opera, and West Edge, among others.
+Her plays and music-theater works have been presented internationally and across the U.S. Opera libretti include Poppaea (with Michael Hersch, for Wien Modern and Zeiträume Basel, nominated for Austrian Music-theater Prize), Dido (with Melinda Wagner, for Dawn Upshaw and the Brentano Quartet), The Pigeon Keeper (with David Hanlon, for Santa Fe Opera), and Another City (HGO) and The Long Walk ( Opera Saratoga, music for both by Jeremy Howard Beck), as well as numerous operas in development.
+Her work has been commissioned, presented, or developed by Chicago Lyric, Houston Grand Opera, Utah Opera, Pittsburgh Opera, West Edge, Chicago Opera Theater, and others.

-An alumni of New Dramatists, she has received fellowships and awards from the Café Royal Cultural and Howard Foundations, MapFund, NEA, NYFA, NYSCA, Opera America, Venturous Theater Fund and more.
+Winner of the 2022 Campbell Opera Librettist Prize, she has received grants/fellowships/residencies from Café Royal Cultural and Howard Foundations, MapFund, NEA, NYFA, NYSCA, Opera America, Venturous Theater Fund, New Dramatists, and more.
 She taught playwriting at Skidmore College for a decade.

 • Mary Birnbaum